Paras292005/Blog/README.md

 # Blog
-This is my first Git repo
+This is my first Git Repository
 <br>
 Author - Paras more